 I found out that trying to do too much without planning how best to accomplish it was like borrowing from a loan shark–it meant physical bankruptcy sooner or later.
 Nature may honor an overdraft for a time, but she extorts pay in the shape of wrecked health, discomfort to the family, and doctors’ bills. -Iowa Farm Woman, 1915

 Many of a housewife’s tasks don’t have clear deadlines so it’s easy to become casual about our work and not hold ourselves to schedules.
-It’s also the beauty of the work, that things are not run on a hard and fast schedule.
+It’s also the beauty of the job–there’s some flexibility and things aren’t run on a hard and fast schedule.
 After all, nothing tragic will happen if the curtains aren’t washed on Tuesday, However, if Junior’s bath keeps getting postponed and the cucumbers aren’t picked regularly, everyone will be sorry.
-There has to be a plan of sorts to keep things moving at a steady lope, so we’re not overwhelmed but also not living in oblivious denial of a disorganized life
+There has to be a plan of sorts to keep things moving at a steady lope, so we’re not overwhelmed but also not living in oblivious denial of a disorganized life.

 The Iowa Farm Woman continues:

 I realized that rather than feel sorry for myself when the work pushed me, I should be ashamed of my bad management.
 Anyone can putter around all day with little to show for it, but it takes a smart woman so to manage her work by labor-saving methods that she can do all that is required and have leisure for the development of her better self and for acquaintance with her family.

 Did it ever occur to you that an excessive workload is due to mismanagement?

 Some days I have a clear plan and actually take the time to look at what I’ve written in my bullet journal.
 On those days I amaze myself.
 I get all my errands done, cook an extra meal for the freezer, return emails, and weed the herb garden.